43 Cancer Myths You Need to Stop Believing

 Myth: Superfoods can prevent or cure cancer

 “People think that there’s a food or a type of food that can solve all your cancer problems and reduce your cancer risk but the evidence just isn’t there.
 What we see from an evidence perspective is that overall dietary pattern makes a difference.
 Now there certainly are foods that I think of as ‘super’ that are really healthy and packed with nutrients, like colorful fruits and vegetables, whole grains, and healthy protein sources like fish and beans.
-We should be eating a lot of them—just not with the idea that any one of those is going to prevent cancer.” —Colleen Doyle, MS, RD, director of active living for The American Cancer Society
+We should be eating a lot of them—just not with the idea that any one of those is going to prevent cancer.” —Colleen Doyle, RD.
+These are the 13 fall superfoods to add to your diet.

 Myth: Cancer is hereditary; you can only get it if it runs in your family

 “There are familial patterns of inheritance with many forms of cancer, yet the most common forms of cancer are often unrelated to genetics.
 More importantly, even if a cancer is genetic, it does not necessarily mean that you will express that cancer.
 The medical field still does not fully understand why certain patients will get a cancer while other family members with similar genetics and environmental exposures will not.
-The take-home message: All people should live their lives in the healthiest manner possible to avoid all disease, which should include your physical and mental health.” —David Poulad, MD, a neurosurgeon and partner at IGEA Brain & Spine, specializing in neuro-oncology.
+The take-home message: All people should live their lives in the healthiest manner possible to avoid all disease, which should include your physical and mental health.” —David Poulad, MD, Chief of Neurological Surgery at Trinitas Regional Medical Center in Elizabeth, New Jersey.

 Myth: Cancer is a death sentence